CyberNilsen/Ransomware/README.md

 ## 🔐 How It Works

--Encrypts .txt, .png, .jpg, and other common file types in a selected directory -Uses Fernet symmetric encryption
+- Encrypts .txt, .png, .jpg, and other common file types in a selected directory
+- Uses Fernet symmetric encryption
--GUI displays a "ransom note" interface with a decryption field -Built-in key ensures all files can be safely restored during simulation
+- GUI displays a "ransom note" interface with a decryption field
+- Built-in key ensures all files can be safely restored during simulation